Petroleum: Composition

 These different components are separated by fractional distillation at an oil refinery to produce gasoline, jet fuel, kerosene, and other hydrocarbon fractions.
 The components in an oil sample can be determined by gas chromatography and mass spectrometry.
 Due to the large number of co-eluted hydrocarbons within oil, many cannot be resolved by traditional gas chromatography.
 This unresolved complex mixture (UCM) of hydrocarbons is particularly apparent when analysing weathered oils and extracts from tissues of organisms exposed to oil.

 Crude oil varies greatly in appearance depending on its composition.
 It is usually black or dark brown (although it may be yellowish, reddish, or even greenish).
-In the reservoir it is usually found in association with natural gas, which being lighter forms a "gas cap" over the petroleum, and saline water which, being heavier than most forms of crude oil, generally sinks beneath it.
+In the reservoir it is usually found in association with natural gas (which being lighter forms a "gas cap" over the petroleum) and saline water (which being heavier than most forms of crude oil, generally sinks beneath it).
 Crude oil may also be found in a semi-solid form mixed with sand and water, as in the Athabasca oil sands in Canada, where it is usually referred to as crude bitumen.
 In Canada, bitumen is considered a sticky, black, tar-like form of crude oil which is so thick and heavy that it must be heated or diluted before it will flow.
-Venezuela also has large amounts of oil in the Orinoco oil sands, although the hydrocarbons trapped in them are more fluid than in Canada and are usually called extra heavy oil.
-These oil sands resources are called unconventional oil to distinguish them from oil which can be extracted using traditional oil well methods.
-Between them, Canada and Venezuela contain an estimated 3.6 Toilbbl of bitumen and extra-heavy oil, about twice the volume of the world's reserves of conventional oil.
+Venezuela also has large amounts of oil in the Orinoco oil sands, although the hydrocarbons trapped in them are less viscous than in Canada and are usually called extra heavy oil.
+Oil sands resources are called unconventional oil to distinguish them from oil which can be extracted using traditional oil well methods.
+Between them, Canada and Venezuela contain an estimated 3.6 Toilbbl of bitumen and extra heavy oil, about twice the volume of the world's reserves of conventional oil.

 Formation

 Fossil petroleum

 Structure of a vanadium porphyrin compound (left) extracted from petroleum by Alfred E. Treibs, father of organic geochemistry.
 Treibs noted the close structural similarity of this molecule and chlorophyll a (right).

 Petroleum is a fossil fuel derived from fossilized organic materials, such as zooplankton and algae.
-Vast amounts of these remains settled to sea or lake bottoms where they were covered in stagnant water (water with no dissolved oxygen) or sediments such as mud and silt faster than they could decompose aerobically.
+Vast amounts of these remains settled to sea or lake bottoms where they were covered in stagnant water (water with no dissolved oxygen) or sediments (such as mud and silt) faster than they could decompose aerobically.
 Approximately 1 m below this sediment, water oxygen concentration was low, below 0.1 mg/L, and anoxic conditions existed.
 Temperatures also remained constant.

 As further layers settled into the sea or lake bed, intense heat and pressure built up in the lower regions.
-This process caused the organic matter to change, first into a waxy material known as kerogen, found in various oil shales around the world, and then with more heat into liquid and gaseous hydrocarbons via a process known as catagenesis.
+This process caused the organic matter to change, first into a waxy material known as kerogen (found in various oil shales around the world) and then with more heat into liquid and gaseous hydrocarbons via a process known as catagenesis.
 Formation of petroleum occurs from hydrocarbon pyrolysis in a variety of mainly endothermic reactions at high temperatures or pressures, or both.
 These phases are described in detail below.